francoismassart/eslint-plugin-tailwindcss/ROADMAP.md

 # June 2026

+- Expose the typings of the SharedSettings
 - `parseKeyFunctions` new setting indicating on which function we should use the keys instead of the values
+- Test with external library such as daisy UI
 - docs: explain why each rule is enhancing the code
 - support for ESLint v10
 - performances improvements